Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Simulation Framework

 \section{Simulation Framework}

 The simulation framework and generation of MC samples are described in this section and Appendix A. The performance studies are based on a rather generic detector design, although still well representative of the key detector components of a multipurpose experiment for HL-LHC.
-The fast simulation framework \texttt{DELPHES}~\cite{Delphes3}, with a simplified CMS Phase-2 like detector design is used here.
-Besides, the use of \texttt{DELPHES} allows generating very large samples of data as requested for this study.
+The simulation framework here is based on \texttt{DELPHES}~\cite{Delphes3} with a version tuned for HL-LHC The use of \texttt{DELPHES} allows generating very large samples of data as requested for this study.
 Parton processes generated with \texttt{PYTHIA} 8.2~\cite{PYthia8} which includes a library of models for initial- and final-state parton showers, and multiple proton-proton interactions (pileup) from inelastic collisions are parameterized by \texttt{DELPHES}.

-Although the \texttt{DELPHES} simulation allows producing more realistic results than a simple ``parton-level'' framework, it has, as any fast simulation tool, some limitations such as a simplified detector geometry, neglected secondary interactions, multiple scatterings, photon conversion and bremsstrahlung.
-To overcome these aspects, a careful comparison is done with studies based on a full detector simulation, e.g. the upgraded CMS detector for HL-LHC.
-This is detailed in the relevant sections of this paper.
+The way to handle the effects due to multiple scattering, photon conversion, and bremsstrahlung are carefully included in the simulation package and detailed in the corresponding sections.

-A simplified pixel detector set-up is implemented with 4 barrel layers covering pseudorapidity range, $|\eta|\;\leq$ 1.457 and 5 disk layers covering 1.457 $< |\eta|\;\leq$ 3.0.
-Both ATLAS and CMS will use for the Phase 2, the same small pitch silicon pixel sensors of 100-150~$\mu$m thickness, with pixel size of 50$\times$50~$\mu$m\textsuperscript{2} for the barrel part and 25$\times$100~$\mu$m\textsuperscript{2} for the endcap and forward parts~\cite{ATLAS-phase2tracker, CMS-phase2tracker}.
+A simplified pixel detector set-up is implemented with 4 barrel layers covering the pseudorapidity range, $|\eta|\;\leq$ 1.457, and 5 disk layers covering 1.457 $< |\eta|\;\leq$ 3.0.
+Both ATLAS and CMS will use for Phase-2, the same small pitch silicon pixel sensors of 100-150~$\mu$m thickness, with pixel size of 50$\times$50~$\mu$m\textsuperscript{2} for the barrel part and 25$\times$100~$\mu$m\textsuperscript{2} for the endcap and forward parts~\cite{ATLAS-phase2tracker, CMS-phase2tracker}.
 The pixel detector set-up is divided into six different $\eta$ regions.
 This is used in the description of the pixel-based track trigger in Section~\ref{sec:TrkIso}, and shown in Fig.~\ref{fig:Phase2Pixel}.
 These regions are defined by the 3-out-of-4 pixel clusters track reconstruction strategy (see Section~\ref{sec:PiXTRK}).
 The detector description in this simulation framework also includes a fine-grained barrel calorimeter and an endcap highly granular calorimeter a-la-HGCAL CMS Calorimeter.

+In this simulation environment, as well as in any simulation at the first-level trigger, the beam spot (B0) is reduced to a point ($\phi$=0, $\eta$=0, z=0) and z0 is the collision position along the beam axis (z=0), in the rest frame of the experiment.

 More details on the DELPHES simulation used here are in Appendix A.